samti-chiheb/samti-chiheb/README.md

 <h3 align="center">A passionate frontend developer</h3>

-- 🔭 I’m currently working on [project manager](https://github.com/samti-chiheb/project-manager)
+- 🔭 I’m currently working on [the_scraper](https://github.com/samti-chiheb/the_scraper)

-- 👨‍💻 All of my projects are available at [https://samtichiheb.com](https://samtichiheb.com)
+- 👨‍💻 All of my projects are available at [https://samtichiheb.com](https://samtichiheb.com/projects)

 - 💬 Ask me about **MERN Stack**